2. Setting up Git

 How is this relevant to Git?

 When it comes to Git, the problem quickly escalates once a team collaborates remotely on their own devices.
 One teammate may commit from Windows, another from macOS or Linux, so the repository needs a consistent format.
-The common workaround is to let everyone edit files with whatever line endings their system prefers, but normalize them when saving to the repository (usually to the Linux-style line ending).
+The common workaround is to let everyone edit files with whatever line endings their system prefers, but normalize them when saving to the repository (usually to Linux-style line endings).

 If you really want to understand what's going on with these settings, read the official Git documentation on core.autocrlf and core.safecrlf.
 If you're just getting started, stick with the sane defaults we walk through below.